TomVer99/FHICT-typst-template/fhict-template.typ

   box()
   pagebreak()

-  // Set the page style
+  // Set the page style for non body pages set page("a4",
-  set page("a4",
     background: [],
     footer: [